Female Packing List for China in Fall / Autumn: September, October, November

 - Tissues in case you catch a cold, but more importantly to use as toilet paper as 95% of Chinese toilets don’t have toilet paper.
 You can buy these at most stores in China so just bring a travel sized pack to start you off.

 - Phone charger

 - Camera, batteries, memory cards, charger and lenses.
-I recommend 2-3 8gb memory cards instead of one large one.
+I prefer the Sony a6500 + 19mm f2.8.
+I recommend 2-3x 16gb memory cards instead of one large one.
 Spread your photos out across them so if you loose one you don’t loose all your shots.

 - External battery charger (train distances are long and you don’t want to arrive at your destination with a dead phone).